PenjChe/quick_sort_project/README.md

 But that is not all.
 I optimized my algorithm's final version for working with *scalar* types (integer, floating).
 By storing the pivot value into a local variable, my algorithm's duration had approached to Hoare's.
 So I had divided my algorithm's behavior into work with scalar and non-scalar data.

+The test results of the non-scalar variants: in most cases, my algorithm loses to `std::sort`.

 ## Testing

 [The test results, MCBC, gcc 4.1.3](test_results_mcbc.md)